- Payment of family benefits

 If you have received family benefits to which you had no right, you must refund these.

 We will send you a notification before making a reclaim decision.
 If you have additional information which we must take into consideration or which may affect the amount reclaimed, please send it no later than within 15 days.
-Please send the information to the e-mail address firstname.lastname@example.org or via mail to the address Endla 8, 15092 Tallinn.
+Please send the information to the e-mail address [email protected] or via mail to the address Paldiski mnt 80, 15092 Tallinn.

-You can refund benefits received without basis by making a lump-sum payment or in justified cases in instalments.
-If you like to refund in instalments, please submit an informal application to the e-mail address email@example.com (digitally signed) or at our customer service office.
+You can refund benefits received without basis by making a lump-sum payment, by offsetting or in justified cases in instalments.

 At your request we can offset overpaid amounts against future benefits.
 By agreement it is possible to do this in instalments.